 When the upload is finished, the minimized modal will show a green bar.
 You can open the modal back up and click the "View Design Proof" button to be taken back to the design proof edit page.

 Why am I getting failed uploads?

 When uploading photos, there are three speeds at which you can upload:

-Go to Settings > Account > Preferences to change your upload speed in the "Upload Mode" section.
+Go to Settings > Account > Users > User Settings to change your upload speed in the "Upload Mode" section.
 If you find that you have errors during upload, it's usually an indication of the upload trying to go faster than your internet will allow for.
-Try choosing the speed setting below the one you're currently set to and you should see less errors.
+Try choosing the speed setting below the one you're currently set to and you should see fewer errors.